tosinfolarin/gutendex-book-search/README.md

 While continuing to improve the application layout.
 I moved the types to a seperate file to improve the maintainability of the application.

+While conducting the unit testing, I also came across an issue that was stopping components from being rendered.
+I found that Jest doesn't recongise component libraries like Schadcn, so I had to mock these calls.

 Bugs that can be fixed to improve the application:
 - Currently when loading the information on when next is clicked on pagination